BreezeShane/MySummary/README.md

 # MySummary
 The repository contains all that I have learnt about Clang.
-Well, I finally will add C++, Java, R, Goland,maybe even Matlab in it one day!
+Well, I finally will add C++, Java, R, Golang,maybe even Matlab in it one day!
-Along the path, I'm still a green.
-So if there are things let you think I'm "intelligent", please dismiss me as you like, I will learn from you!
+Along the way, I'm still a green.
+So if there are things let you think I'm "intelligent", please diss me as you like, I will learn from you!
 ---
 **Contents**